 – What to look for during the interview

-– What to after the working interview if it goes well (or doesn’t go well)
+– What to do after the working interview if it goes well (or doesn’t go well)

-Each week, my team and I review dozens of nanny resumes.
-Most of these resumes are well put together but we constantly see the same nanny resume mistakes being made.
+Each week, our team reviews dozens of nanny resumes.
+Most are well put together, but we constantly see the same nanny resume mistakes being made.

-Check out my latest video, “Nanny Resume Mistakes: 10 Things To Avoid” where I discuss the top common mistakes that we see on nanny resumes and how to fix them.
-Make sure to check out my pro tip at the end – it’s a game changer when applying for nanny jobs!
+In this article, we walk through the top common mistakes we see on nanny resumes and how to fix them.
+Be sure to read all the way to the end for our pro tip – it’s a game changer when applying for nanny jobs!

 – Listing babysitting experience when it’s actually nanny experience